Captain’s Log…Day’s Five – Bahstin

 Need I say more?
 Yes, actually, I’d better also say that the beds were very plush and comfy.
 I don’t know what the thread count of the sheets was, but when I moved them they sounded like flags flapping in the wind on a warm, breezy day.
 Ahhh.
 The rooms aren’t enormous, but were well designed and had everything we needed.

 Also, we all loved the Parker House rolls.
 They didn’t become famous for nuthin’, ya know.

 I learned one thing for sure about Boston.
-You can’t do it in a day.
-We tried, but apparently you can’t lay around eating breakfast in bed and still see everything there is to see…and still make it back in time to not have to order room service off the late night menu.
-Ok, I’m kidding (sort of), the truth is that I did have more on my list to see and do and we just didn’t accomplish it all.
-We were too tired and the hotel was too enticing.
+You definitely can’t do it in a day.
+We did as much as we could, but apparently you can’t lay around eating breakfast in bed and see everything there is to see (duh)…and still make it back in time to not have to order room service off the late night menu.
+LOL!
+Boston is a great city and we did as much as we could in one day, but we were too tired and the hotel was too enticing.
 It was the perfect place to rest up a bit.

 Here’s what we did on our one full day in Boston and I highly recommend it: